Amit Shah assures online portal for Myanmar refugees in Mizoram

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-The development will ease the challenges faced by the stated related to the displacement and influx of people from Myanmar.
+The development will ease the challenges faced by the state related to the displacement and influx of people from Myanmar.

 Earlier, Mizoram Home Minister K Sadangpa had addressed about the initiative in the state assembly, regarding shortcomings in the Ministry of Home Affairs’ existing refugee registration system.